darktable-org/dtdocs/content/install/_index.md

 ## Ugrading between major releases

 Major releases are defined by the fact that the [Ansel database](../preferences-settings/storage#database) structure will be upgraded and therefore will not be usable by previous major releases.
-Before the ugrading process starts, Ansel automatically backs up the database in the configuration folder, appending the version number to the database filename.
-To restore this backup, rename it by removing the version number.
+Before the ugrading process starts, Ansel automatically backs up the database in the configuration folder, appending the new version number to the database filename.

+The configuration folder of Ansel is located by default at :
+* `$HOME/.config/ansel` for Mac OS and Linux
+* `C:\%LOCALAPPDATA%\ansel` on Windows.

+In this configuration folder, the image editing histories are stored in the file `library.db` and the presets, styles, and other preferences are stored in the file `data.db`.

+If you upgrade, for example, from version 2.6 to 3.0, both files are backed up under the respective names `library.db-pre-3.0`  and `data.db-pre-3.0`.
+If, for some reason, you want to go back to the previous 2.6 version after having upgraded to 3.0, you just need to remove the `pre-3.0` suffixes from the file names to restore your back-ups.
+Any editing you may have done with the 3.0 version will be lost without a chance of being recovered in that case, unless you manually back up `library.db` and `data.db` for a future where you will use the 3.0 version.

+{{< warning >}}
+There is no backup mechanism in place for the [XMP sidecar files](./overview/sidecar-files/sidecar.md), but they can be restored from the `library` database, which means you need to keep it clean and up-to-date.
+{{</ warning >}}

+## Importing darktable configuration files

+The configuration folder of darktable is located by default at :
+ - `$HOME/.config/darktable` for Mac OS and Linux
+ - `C:\%LOCALAPPDATA%\darktable` on Windows.

+Ansel re-uses the same folder structure, where `darktable` is replaced by `ansel`.
+Since Ansel is based on darktable 4.0, you can import your darktable 4.0 and earlier configuration files by copy-pasting the following files from the darktable configuration folder to the Ansel's one :
+- `library.db`,
+- `data.db`,
+- `shortcutsrc`,
+- `darktablerc`, which will need to be renamed `anselrc` after copying.

+From there, you can continue to work just as before.
+Ansel can be installed alongside darktable.

+{{< danger >}}
+darktable and Ansel can store the images editing histories in [XMP sidecar files](./overview/sidecar-files/sidecar.md).
+Since they use the same XMP tags, the last application to have opened the image will set its own history within the XMP.
+This is not a real issue for darktable 4.0 and Ansel 0.0 since their [pixel pipelines](./views/darkroom/pixelpipe/_index.md) are compatible, but the compatibility will be broken in the future.

+Both applications load the editing histories in priority from their database and can crawl the image folders to detect if the XMP edits are more recent than the database ones.
+In that case, they will prompt a window asking if the files should be synchronized and in which direction.
+Never synchronize from XMP to database if you use both applications.
+{{</ danger >}}